For as long as I can remember… I’ve always been a bit of a high-strung workaholic.

 A-types are the driven, competitive, fast-paced, high-achieving sort.
 If they’re awake, they’re almost always in-gear, multi-tasking, and driving forward toward something.

-If you identify as being ambitious, driven, organized, proactive, impatient, high-stress, anxious, proactive, and success-conscious – then chances are good you fall into this category.
+If you identify as being ambitious, driven, organized, proactive, impatient, high-stress, anxious, and success-conscious – then chances are good you fall into this category.